New York Brain and Head Injuries Lawyers

 Traumatic Brain Injuries (TBI) can be particularly devastating as they are often difficult to diagnose and have lifelong implications.
 Often times, victims are not initially aware they have sustained a TBI.
 As time passes, symptoms may become more prevalent, such as mood swings or unusual behavior.
 At Finkelstein & Partners we have a dedicated neurolaw trial group who evaluate every case’s complexity, taking into consideration that each client’s injury is different .

 The links below contain information that has been developed to help you understand your injury, and your legal rights.
-To speak to a legal professional, fill out the free consultation form today.
+Schedule a free evaluation or call 1-877-709-6658 and speak with our New York personal injury lawyers today to discuss your legal recovery options.

 The brain is a delicate organ; weighing just a few pounds it’s like pudding sitting inside a hard jagged bowl – the skull.
 It doesn’t take much to inflict trauma or seriously damage the brain.
 Whiplash without head trauma from even a low impact motor vehicle collision can cause extensive brain injury.
 We know now that even shaking a baby can seriously damage its brain.